GoogleCloudPlatform/php-docs-samples/appengine/php72/trace/README.md

-# App Engine for PHP 7.2 Error Reporting samples
+# App Engine for PHP 7.2 Stackdriver Trace samples

-This app demonstrates how to report errors on on App Engine for PHP 7.2.
+This app demonstrates how to set up Stackdriver Trace on App Engine for PHP 7.2.

 ## Setup